 pay for any costs incurred in investigation of the death of any lizard; and

 if required by the Auckland DOC Operations Manager, cease the Authorised Activity for a period determined by the DOC Operations Manager.

+For the avoidance of doubt, this condition applies to lizard deaths that are associated with salvage activities and does not apply to incidental deaths that occur during lawful activities.
+The purpose of the above clause is to ensure the methodologies and practices for catch, transfer, and liberate are functioning successfully and to require investigation in the event that deaths occur during salvage activities.

 Euthanasia